South Africa's political parties

 Congress of the People (Cope)

-The Congress of the People (Cope) is a new party that contested its first in April
+The Congress of the People (Cope) is a new party that contested its first election in

 dissatisfied with that organisation's decision to "recall" then-President Thabo Mbeki in